raulkviana/MSE-CNN-Implementations/README.md

 | Y-PSNR | 35.7927 dB  | 35.5591 dB | -0.65% |
 | Complexity | 1792.88 s  | 1048.95 s | -41.49% |

+**These results were obtained with the "medium" configuration for the multi-thresholding method.**

 ## Relevant Folders and files

 ### Folders